BelledonneCommunications/linphone-sdk/README.md

 To build the python wrapper, you first need to install `cython` tool using pip.
 If you want to build the documentation, also install `pdoc` tool.
 Finally install `wheel` tool to be able to build a .whl package.
+Minimal python version to build wrapper is `3.10`

 Then build the SDK with `-DENABLE_PYTHON_WRAPPER=ON` and optionally `-DENABLE_DOC=ON`.
 To generate the wheel package, use `wheel` target after `install` target (required for RPATH to be properly set for shared libs inside the wheel).